sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 builds       |
 -------------|------
-description  | List of asset builds used to define multiple artifacts that provide the named asset. required     | true, if `url`, `sha512` and `filters` are not provided type         | Array example      | {{< code shell >}}"builds": [
+description  | List of dynamic runtime asset builds used to define multiple artifacts that provide the named asset. required     | true, if `url`, `sha512` and `filters` are not provided type         | Array example      | {{< code shell >}}"builds": [